-All programmes within the Faculty of Biological Sciences aim to recruit the highest calibre students, with all places awarded on merit.
-The allocation of student places is set for each programme on an annual basis and is dependent on the number of work placements available for that year.
+All programmes within the School of Psychology aim to recruit the highest calibre students, with all places awarded on merit.
+The allocation of student places is set for each programme on an annual basis.

 3.6 Advanced Entry

 Accreditation of prior learning is a process undertaken by the University in order to assess and, as appropriate, recognise prior experiential learning or prior certificated learning for academic purposes.
 This recognition may give the learning a credit value and allow it to be counted towards the completion of a programme of study.
 Credit Transfer is the process by which the University accepts credit arising from prior certificated learning, either awarded by itself or another institution, as contributing to an award of the University.